calblueprint/dccentralkitchen/docs/faq.md

 :::faq How can I use my WIC benefits at a Healthy Corners store?
 ![WIC sticker](https://i.imgur.com/WV2HgiV.jpg)
 Check out [this tutorial](https://www.dcwic.org/wic-foods) to learn how to use your WIC benefits.
-Remember your WIC benefits, WIC ID folder, and look for the purple stickers place on the shelves to find WIC-eligible products.
+Remember your WIC benefits, WIC ID folder, and look for the purple stickers placed on the shelves to find WIC-eligible products.
 :::

 :::faq Will more Healthy Corners stores be able to accept WIC benefits?